 When You’re Done at Oak Point State Park

-There’s no shortage of things to do on Put-in-Bay, in fact there’s no way to get to it all in one weekend.
-That just means you’ll have to join us a couple times this summer!
+There’s no shortage of things to do on Put-in-Bay, in fact, there’s no way to get to it all in one weekend.
+That just means you’ll have to join us a couple of times this summer!

 Anup K: “Fairly small park.
 Right beside a marina.
 Location is closer to the market which makes it desirable if you are here for a picnic.”

 Linda O: “A scenic point with docks, picnic tables, and a gazebo.
 Restrooms are clean.
 Docks are charged with a flat fee that you put into a drop-box.
 It is within walking distance to downtown.”